IjzerenHein/famous-map/README.md

 famous-map
 ==========

-Google Maps (V3) support for famo.us
+Google maps component for Famo.us.

+Famous-map adds support for adding google-maps to the famo.us render-tree.
+Additionally, famous transitions are supported for panning the map.
+Modifiers can be used to sync the position of renderables with a geographical location.

 ## Demo